Notgnoshi/clipd/README.md

 ## Network Architecture

-@todo Expound on the peer-to-peer discovery and message transmission.
+@see Clipd::Network::PeerDiscoveryDaemon for details on the peer discovery and messaging protocol.